subiabre/bloggit/README.md

 ---

 #### Disclaimer
 I know there are many better static-site generators.
 I created bloggit for two reasons; to challenge and train myself; and because I wanted to reduce the clutter other static-site generators have, bloggit it's as simple as it can get.
+Plus it's *my* blog and runs on something *I made*.